-Attend this webinar to learn about three exciting research projects using data from two of CanPath’s regional cohorts: the BC Generations Project and Atlantic PATH.
-This webinar will also highlight how trainees and researchers can engage with CanPath.
+This webinar featured three exciting research projects that used data from two of CanPath’s regional cohorts: the BC Generations Project and Atlantic PATH.
+This webinar also highlights how trainees and researchers can engage with CanPath.

 Cancer diagnosis and health behaviour change: A prospective study from the BC Generations Project

 Cancer survivors are commonly in poorer health than members of the general population, with increased risk of co-morbidities and future additional primary cancers.
 It has been suggested that a diagnosis of cancer may prompt a change in behaviours key to reducing the risk of these health problems, such as stopping smoking, reducing alcohol intake, and lowering BMI.
 This study examined this claim by comparing change in smoking, alcohol consumption and BMI for those who were diagnosed with cancer and those who remained cancer-free between baseline and first active follow-up of the BC Generations Project.View Molly Sweeney Magee’s Presentation325 KBDownload